 - Pre-Andean scrubland: present in the plains and plateaux-like formations, the species found here are mostly adapted to economizing water due to their exposure to strong winds.

 - Deciduous Magellan Forest: all the tree and shrub communities in this community belong to this ecosystem, where Lenga (Nothafagus pumilio) is the dominating species.

-- Patagonian Steppe: to be found in the plains and plateaux-like formations, with a semi-arid cold climateand rainfall of up to 400 mm per year.
+- Patagonian Steppe: to be found in the plains and plateaux-like formations, with a semi-arid cold climateand rainfall of up to 400 mm (16 in) per year.
 Here perennial medium to low height grass communities are to be found, growing in ditch-like depressions.